milaq/kodi_addon_blackbarsremover/README.md

 # Installation

-Go to the releases page and download an addon zip to your Kodi machine.
+Go to the releases page and download an addon zip or get the [master branch](https://github.com/milaq/kodi_addon_blackbarsremover/archive/master.zip) version and place it on your Kodi machine.
 You can then install it by using the "install from zip file" option.

 # Usage